Frequently Asked Questions

 What types of outcomes can I expect to achieve?

 Our team will work with you to mutually define successful outcomes for your project during the intake meeting.
-For most participants, this will likely be a conference abstract, grant submission and/or manuscript.
-We will typically deliver you the Methods and Results section for you to complete the rest of the manuscript.
+For most participants, this will likely be a manuscript and/or grant submission, but we will support you in whatever outcomes are meaningful to you.
+We will typically deliver the Methods and Results section, along with relevant tables and figures, for you to complete the rest of the manuscript.
+We can provide continued writing support beyond the Incubator program to ensure that findings are widely disseminated.

 How long is the program?